Thorn EMI: Consumer electronics

+Ferguson

-Ferguson Radio Corporation was owned by Thorn EMI.
+Ferguson Radio Corporation was owned by Thorn Electical Industries then subsequently by Thorn EMI until its sale to Thomson in 1987.
 It made consumer electronics, such as TV sets and radios.
 TVs were designed and manufactured by Ferguson in the UK until around the early 1990s, although, before this, some Thomson-designed models were introduced to the Ferguson range of TVs for sale in the UK.
 Some of these Thomson-based models were even manufactured in the UK, although, in later years, these models were made outside the UK by Thomson.

 By 1992, the Ferguson TV factory in Gosport had closed, ending a long period of manufacturing of Ferguson TVs in the UK.

 VCRs were sourced until the early 1990s by a joint company called J2T, established by JVC, Thorn (Ferguson), and Telefunken.
 From around 1991, VCRs were sourced from Thomson alone.

 One important aspect of Thorn EMI's business was its ability to manufacture one of its Ferguson televisions, and then make it available for rental through its rentals sector, or sell it through its retail sector.

+Other consumer electronics subsidiaries

 Prism Micro Products was owned by Thorn EMI for a short period in the 1980s.

 The group was in partnership with Ericsson in the UK telecommunications company Thorn Ericsson but sold its 51% stake to Ericsson in 1988.

 Kenwood Limited sold small appliances and is now owned by DeLonghi.

 Thorn EMI's film and video interests

 Following the merger, EMI's film division was renamed Thorn EMI Screen Entertainment.
 The newly merged company continued the film interests EMI had acquired over the preceding decade; these had included the former Associated British Picture Corporation, and their facilities at Elstree Studios, Shenley Road, Borehamwood and ABC Cinemas.

 Thorn EMI Video was established in 1981.
 Thorn EMI released films on video from various film companies including Orion Pictures (First Blood, The Terminator), New Line Cinema (The Evil Dead, Xtro), and Universal (Bad Boys, Frances) in the 1980s.
+(The Thorn EMI Video label was also used for their early home software releases).

 Thorn EMI joined HBO in November 1984 to create Thorn EMI/HBO Video.

 In April 1986, Thorn EMI sold Thorn EMI Screen Entertainment and the film library, Thorn EMI Video, and ABC Cinemas to businessman Alan Bond.
 Bond, in turn, sold it to The Cannon Group a week later.
 HBO maintained an involvement the video company, which became HBO/Cannon Video.
 Cannon left operations and the company was eventually called HBO Video in 1987.